 When you first start using a new oil you don’t want to immediately drop in 10-15 drops!
 Start with 6-7 drops– you can always add more drops later if you feel the scent isn’t strong enough.
-I usually have to use about 15 drops of Citrus Fresh to get the intensity of scent that I prefer because it’s a super light scent.
+I usually have to use about 15 drops of At Peace to get the intensity of scent that I prefer because it’s a super light scent.
 But, I can only use 6 drops of Joy because it’s a strong scent and can be overpowering.

 How Often To Use a Diffuser

 I use my diffuser daily!
 In the morning time I will diffuse a scent that’s uplifting like Brainstorm, Clarity, and Energize, etc. These oils get my in the right mindset for work and getting things done.
 After school I’ll diffuse FluTime for a couple of hours– who knows what germs the kids are bringing home!
 Then in the evening time I love to diffuse At Peace or DreamTime to get us ready for bedtime.